On the eve of battle, Boroden remembers how he lost his ancestral homeland

 Boroden ruffled his brother’s hair.
 ‘Of course I will.
 Do you want to do some more weapon training now?’

 Raised voices cut through the wattle walls of the hall.
 Boroden froze.
-Was this is?
+Was this it?

 Hand on his sword hilt, Boroden slipped to the door.
-His father was reprimanding one of the lookouts for falling asleep.
+His father raged, reprimanding one of the lookouts for falling asleep.

 ‘You must have been terrified when the kraken attacked Velmoran.
 I often wonder what happened,’ Ulfmolt said.